Succession Planning: Intentional Leadership Transition

 - What will it take to make the transition work well?

-- How do you talk about it with board members, staff, and funders?
+- When and how do you talk about it with board members, staff, funders and other stakeholders?

 - What are some recent examples and lessons learned on this subject?